 NOTE: Do not attempt to make a shift while only the front or rear wheels are spinning.
-The front and rear driveshaft speeds must be equal for the shift to take place.
+The transfer case is not equipped with a synchronizer and therefore the front and rear driveshaft speeds must be equal for the shift to take place.
 Shifting while only the front or rear wheels are spinning can cause damage to the transfer case.